 Advent music: 10 best carols and hymns to begin the festive season

-We take a look at some of the best music to begin the festive season.
+We take a look at some of the best music to mark the start of the countdown to Christmas...

 Advent is a time of celebration in the Christian religion, as believers prepare for the birth of Jesus Christ.

-The four weeks that lead up Christmas are marked with beautiful and poignant music in anticipation of the son of God’s birth.
+The four weeks that lead up Christmas are marked with beautiful and poignant music in anticipation and preparation of the son of God’s birth.

 O Come, O Come, Emmanuel